GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Media_Ecology/Vince_Gilligan_Climbing_out_of_Social_Media_Cesspool.md

 https://youtu.be/TkteSxVIM1A?t=648

 10:48
 there's no simple answer for how *we* might change that.
-Though if there were...
-I bet it would have something to do with climbing up out of the cesspool that is social media and actually listening to each other
+Though, if there were, I bet it would have something to do with climbing up out of the cesspool that is social media and actually listening to each other

 11:07
 But I don't know how to make that happen.
 So, I'll stick to my wheelhouse as